coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

     inhabited.
 -   Enhanced magic.
-Spells and spell-like abilities that use positive energy, including *cure* spells, are maximized (as if the Maximize Spell metamagic feat had been used on them, but the spells don't require higher-level slots).
+Spells and spell-like abilities that use positive energy, including *cure* spells, are maximized (as if the Maximize Spell metamagic feat had been used on them, but the spells don’t require higher-level slots).
 Spells and spell-like abilities that are already maximized are unaffected by this benefit.
 Class abilities that use positive energy, such as turning and destroying